Pin bar price action method

 Support and resistance

-A pin bar that forms after crude oil trade price hits an important support or resistance level can be used as a signal to enter the crude trading market.
+A pin bar that forms after trade price hits an important support or resistance level can be used as a signal to enter the crude trading market.
 When this pattern forms the trades taken should be in the opposite direction of the tail.

-If the oil market moves up this forms a pin bar with tall upper tail, then the signal is to short.
+If the market moves up this forms a pin bar with tall upper tail, then the signal is to short.

-If the oil market moves down the forms a pin bar with tall lower tail, then the signal is to long.
+If the market moves down the forms a pin bar with tall lower tail, then the signal is to long.

 Combining With Support and Resistance

-Oil Trend-lines & moving averages
+Oil Trendlines & moving averages

-Combining With Oil Trend Lines
+Combining With Trend Lines

 Combining With Moving Averages

-Crude Trading Fib Retracement Levels
+Oil Trading Fib Retracement Levels

-Combining With Crude Trading Fib Retracement Zones
+Combining With Oil Trading Fib Retracement Zones

-These trading patterns are often created near extremes in market swings, & they often happen at after false break-outs.
+These trading patterns are often created near extremes in market swings, & they often happen at after false breakouts.
 This is why this pattern is used to place trades in the opposite direction of the tail.